Transferring To Rhodes State

 College credit will be granted to students with military training, experience, or coursework that is recognized by the American Council of Education (ACE) and is applicable to the student's degree program at Rhodes State College.
 For consideration of military credits, a student must have their official United States Armed Forces transcript sent to Rhodes State College, Office of Transfer.
 Credit shall be counted as hours earned only and shall not be considered in determining a student's grade point average.

 - College credit will be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE).

 - All public institutions of higher education in Ohio will use ACE Guide to the Evaluation of Educational Experiences in the Armed Services in evaluating and awarding academic credit for military training, experience, and coursework.

-- If the course to which the military training, experience, or coursework is equivalent fulfills a general education or major course or degree program requirement at the receiving institution, the credit should count towards graduation and meet a requirement accordingly.
-Otherwise, appropriate course credit including free elective course credit will be granted.
+- If the course to which the military training, experience, or coursework is equivalent fulfills a general education, major course or degree program requirement at the receiving institution, the credit should count towards graduation and meet a requirement accordingly.
+Otherwise, appropriate course credit, including free elective course credit, will be granted.